 In order to ensure the transparency and reliability of the data it publishes, GDF SUEZ has initiated the progressive review by its Auditors of the quality of certain indicators related to the environmental and corporate data published.
-This is a well established procedure implemented in accordance with the Global Reporting Initiative guidelines and with the French "New Economic Regulations" (NRE) Act.
+This is a well established procedure implemented in accordance with the Global Reporting Initiative guidelines and with the French "New Economic Regulations" (NRE) Act and the Article 225 of the Grenelle II law..

-Among the verified Key Performance Indicators, 2 are directly related to water:
+Among the verified Key Performance Indicators, two are directly related to water:

-• Consumption of water used for industrial process (GRI EN8):
+Consumption of water used for industrial process (GRI EN8):